phenopackets/phenopacket-schema/docs/resource.rst

-  .. list-table:: Phenopacket requirements for the ``Metadata`` element
+  .. list-table:: Phenopacket requirements for the ``Resource`` element
     :widths: 25 50 50
     :header-rows: 1